thesimplekid/nostrdizer-cli/README.md

 ### Known Issues
 - [ ] Mining fee estimation doesn't work
 - [ ] Does not check for dust
 - [ ] No coin control to prevent mixing change and CJ
     - [ ] Maker does not verify that CJ outputs are sent to correct send vs change address
 ### Todo
+- [x] Use Replaceable events for offers
+- [ ] Delete events when cj completed
-- [ ] Use Replaceable events for offers (maybe even for DMs)
+    - [ ] Use empermeral events for messages
+    - [ ] Delete maker offer
 - [ ] Maker should republish offer after completed Coinjoins
     - [ ] New key with proof of work
 - [ ] When maker sends inputs should sign message to prove ownership
 - [ ] Taker should handle makers not responding
     - [ ] At input collection
     - [ ] At signing
 - [ ] Maker republish offer if taker doesn't not respond
+- [ ] Select maker to broadcast transaction (maybe maker doesnt even need to be one of the ones in CJ)
 - [ ] Fidelity Bond (it'll be a bit)
 - [ ] Cleanup and add tests
 - [ ] Add print outs